 The fibre we use most in the production of our clothing is cotton.
-We blend cotton with synthetic fibres to ensure the longevity and robustness of our Performance collection line made of MIKRALINAR[®], which also needs to withstand extreme working conditions and industrial laundry.
+We blend cotton with synthetic fibres to ensure the longevity and robustness of our Performance collection line made of MIKRALINAR®, which also needs to withstand extreme working conditions and industrial laundry.

-HAKRO will be using Tencel[TM] Lyocell (Lenzing) for the first time in its new collection starting in 2023.
-Tencel[TM] Lyocell is obtained from the renewable raw material wood in a closed manufacturing process.
-By recycling the process water and returning the solvent to the production cycle (90%), Tencel[TM] Lyocell is considered particularly sustainable and environmentally friendly.
+HAKRO will be using TencelTM (Lenzing) for the first time in its new collection starting in 2023.
+TencelTM is a fibre which is obtained from the renewable resource of wood, and then industrially processed.
+Due to its almost 100% closed production loop, TencelTM is considered especially sustainable and environmentally friendly.

 68% Conventional Cotton

-26% ...
-Sustainable cotton (thereof)
+26% Sustainable cotton (thereof)

 30% Synthetic fibres

 2% Cellulosic synthetic fibres

 < 1% ······ Merino wool

 We consistently align the development of new products with our sustainability targets - without compromising on the HAKRO premium quality our customers have come to expect.

 From 2023, every new product will be evaluated for recyclability.